darinbl-pritchard45/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
 By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project timeline.
 Use a task management tool, such as Trello or Asana, to keep track of tasks and their deadlines.

+# 2023-12-09
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity and potential bugs.
+It's better to write clear, maintainable code first and optimize only when profiling indicates a bottleneck.